aishwarya236-gif/Finance-Sales-Profit-Dashboard-Power-BI/README.md

 An interactive Power BI dashboard designed to track and analyze company sales and profitability across products, regions, and time periods.
 It provides decision-makers with real-time insights to drive strategic and operational improvements.

 ## Tech Stack
 •	Power BI Desktop – for data visualization and dashboard creation
-•	Power Query (M Language) – for data transformation and cleaning
+•	Power Query – for data transformation and cleaning
 •	DAX (Data Analysis Expressions) – for calculated measures and KPIs
 •	Excel / CSV – as the data source
 •	File Format – .pbix for development and .png for dashboard previews.
 •	GitHub – for version control and portfolio showcasing

 ## Data Source
 •	Sample Data: Power BI’s built-in Financial Sample Dataset (Excel)
 -  Fields include: Sales, Profit, Discount, Segment, Country, Product, Date
 -	Dataset simulates global financial performance across multiple product categories and markets.

 ## Features
 ## 1. Business Problem
 The organization lacked a consolidated view of sales and profitability across products and regions, making it difficult to identify top-performing areas, monitor profit margins, and take timely business decisions.

 ## 2. Goal of the Dashboard
 To create a unified, visually interactive dashboard that enables stakeholders to:
 • Track Sales and Profit performance over time
 • Identify high-performing country and products
 • Monitor profitability trends and discount impacts
 • Enables smooth navigation between Sales and Profit dashboards
 • Provides web integration for extended data exploration
 • Quickly reset all filters for fresh exploration

 ## 3. Walkthrough of Key Visuals
 1. KPI Cards: Display total Sales, Profit, Unit Sold and COGS at a glance